ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 "King Tecarus decreed any unnecessary flier deaths would be concerning for Navarre."
 Sawyer adds, shifting his weight onto Matthias for a moment long enough to stand up straighter, "Everyone's already on edge since anyone could be venin when it's convenient for them now, especially us since... you know."

+Bragen shuffles uncomfortably where he's planted next to Marin, and Kai busys himself with the dirt patches around his feet and Catriona spits, her brown eyes rolling upwards after glancing at Violet.

 Right. *Riorson.*

 "We'll be fine, Dain," Aaric adds, then squares his shoulders, "Just a hunch."